1991 Dublin County Council election

 An election to Dublin County Council took place on 27 June 1991 as part of that year's Irish local elections.
-Councillors were elected from local electoral areas on the system of proportional representation by means of the single transferable vote for a six-year term of office.
+Councillors were elected for a five-year term of office from local electoral areas (LEAs) on the system of proportional representation by means of the single transferable vote (PR-STV).
 It was the last election held for Dublin County Council.

 The election took place in three electoral counties: